dfirfpi/dpapilab/README.rst

 provided, using the user password or password hash.

-**winwifidec.py**: this utility (formerly called wiffy.py) decrypts Windows WiFi password.
-These credentials are (usually) system wide, so the OS is able to decrypt it even  when no users are logged in.
+**winwifidec.py**: this utility (formerly called wiffy.py) decrypts Windows WiFi password, which are (usually) system wide.
 To decrypt them you need: the DPAPI system key, which is one of the OS LSA secrets; the system MasterKeys, stored in  ``\Windows\System32\Microsoft\Protect\S-1-5-18\User``; the WiFi xml files' directory,  ``\ProgramData\Microsoft\WwanSvc\Profiles``.